MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

   | 1     | Region Adaptive Hierarchical Transform (RAHT)              |
   | 2     | Hierarchical neighbourhood prediction as lifting transform |

-### `--rahtDepth=INT-VALUE`
-Number of bits for Morton representation of RAHT co-ordinate components.

 ### `--rahtPredictionEnabled=0|1`
 Controls the use of transform domain prediction of RAHT coefficients from spatially upsampling the DC values of neighbouring parent nodes